interrogator/corpkit/doc_features.md

 #### Parsing

 *corpkit* helps you parse texts, without needing to go the command line.
-All you need to do is add text files and hit `Parse`!
+Just load in a folder containing text files or subfolders of text files, then hit `Parse`!

 #### Speaker IDs